 By Libby Esterle, Senior Account Executive

-Over the summer I shared some best hookup sites for 20s and figured a nice follow up would be to do the same for email marketing.
+Over the summer I shared some best practices and recommendations for leveraging social media at events and figured a nice follow up would be to do the same for email marketing.
 Much like websites, email marketing is here to stay and, when used strategically and thoughtfully, it can be a vital resource to maintain and build a loyal customer base and generate and convert leads.

 To ensure your email marketing strategy is on point and successful, here are some best practices to consider:

 Start by determining what you’ll highlight in your email marketing and how often you’ll reach out.
 Will you have a feature story?
 Client testimonials?
 A new product or service spotlight?
 Information about an event?
 Links to other relevant resources?
 And is one a month sufficient?
 Or are weekly touch points better?